GetPeople/machine-learning/README.md

 ## Make a model :
 ### 1. Preparation
   - Load the datasets
-    - Using olivetti face dataset from AT&T Laboratories Cambridge <br>(here's the link to dataset: https://drive.google.com/file/d/14DwboVbHw042bvZSiM7HwBnscamv44pt/view?usp=sharing)
+    - Using olivetti face dataset from AT&T Laboratories Cambridge for training<br>(here's the link to dataset: https://drive.google.com/file/d/14DwboVbHw042bvZSiM7HwBnscamv44pt/view?usp=sharing)
+    - Using database_wajah as our victims simulation database <br>(here's the link to database : )
   - Convert image to :
     - Grayscale
     - Cropped only at the face (using prebuilt model from MTCNN)